 • An overblown, overweening inner critic.

 Eating disorders cannot be traced to a single incident.
-Your daughter didn’t get an eating disorder because your ex-husband was a jerk or because you didn’t breastfeed her.
+Your child didn’t get an eating disorder because your ex-husband was a jerk or because you didn’t breastfeed.
 They arise over many years.
-That being said, it will help your daughter or son tremendously to find out how you may have contributed to the problem.
+That being said, it will help your child tremendously to find out how you may have contributed to the problem.
 Often there is something the parent didn't get that s/he needed and in turn cannot recognize the need in the child.
 (Alice Miller writes about this in The Drama of the Gifted Child).
-Find someone who can help you determine how your unconscious wounds may play a part here.
+Find someone who can help you determine how your unconscious wounds may play a part.

 I cannot emphasize enough how crucial it is that you be kind and accepting of yourself along the way.
-The point is to take responsibility for what’s yours, but also to acknowledge who else needs to be held accountable for the existence of this disease – including your daughter.
-You have a wonderful opportunity here – to model for your daughter what it’s like to be truthful without being critical AND to go forward in your own healing.
-To see truth without criticism in her home is going to teach her how to love herself, which is the key to her recovery.
+The point is to take responsibility for what’s yours, but also to acknowledge who else needs to be held accountable for the existence of this disease – including your child.
+You have a wonderful opportunity here – to model for your child what it’s like to be truthful without being critical AND to go forward in your own healing.
+To see truth without criticism in the home is going to teach the child how to love themself, which is the key to recovery.
 This is where your own therapy can be extremely helpful.
 That person will help keep the inner critic out of your way, so you can work through whatever feelings are underneath.

 Sheira Kahn, MFT